arpnetworks/news/_posts/2017-02-28-arp-networks-launches-arp-thunder-cloud-dedicated-servers.markdown

 But how?
 --------

-Ceph, if you haven't heard of it or are unfamiliar, is a distributed storage system designed for performance, resilience and scalability.
+[Ceph](http://ceph.com), if you haven't heard of it or are unfamiliar, is a distributed storage system designed for performance, resilience and scalability.

-We've built our own Ceph cluster and as we started to put it in beta and then later production, we had a light bulb moment and thought, "This changes the way we think about storage.
+We've built our own enterprise Ceph cluster and as we started to put it in beta and then later production, we had a light bulb moment and thought, "This changes the way we think about storage.
 Nobody is going to rely on single disks or single RAID systems in the future.
 Data will no longer live in a **static place**, but continuously move around (in Ceph) as conditions change."
 Those conditions being, say, an HD failure, an entire node failure, or a positive event such as adding a new disk, a new node, or otherwise further expansion for more capacity or performance.

 Now, imagine your dedicated server being able to have a block device carved out of this cluster, instead of a single physical disk.
 We